Konoracix/AVS/README.md

 # AVS
 AVS is an short form for Anonymous Voting System.
 It is based on single-use tokens, every voter gets.
+After the voting process, token is being disabled.